microsoft/vscode-docs/docs/python/tutorial-flask.md

 1. Select the gear icon and select **Python** from the list that appears.
 VS Code creates and opens a `launch.json` file.
 This JSON file contains a number of debugging configurations, each of which is a separate JSON object within the `configuration` array.

 1. Scroll down to and examine the configuration with the name "Python: Flask (0.11.x or later)".
 This configuration contains `"module": "flask",`, which tells VS Code to run `python -m flask` when it starts the debugger.
 It also defines the FLASK_APP environment variable in the `env` property to identify the startup file, which is `app.py` by default, but allows you to easily specify a different file.
+If you want to change the host and/or port, you can use the `args` array.

     ```json
     {